-Help protect your baby from invasive pneumococcal disease (IPD) with VAXNEUVANCE
+Help protect your baby from invasive pneumococcal disease (IPD)

 VAXNEUVANCE is a vaccine that helps protect against some of the most common types of pneumococcal bacteria that can cause IPD.
 The vaccine works by helping your child’s immune system fight against the bacteria.